Upadacitinib

 How should this medicine be used?

 Upadacitinib comes as an extended-release (long-acting) tablet and solution (liquid) to take by mouth.
-The extended-release tablet is usually taken with or without food once daily.
-The oral solution is usually taken without or without food twice a day.
+Take the extended-release tablet with or without food once daily.
+Take the oral solution without or without food twice a day.
 Take upadacitinib at around the same time(s) every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take upadacitinib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the extended-release tablets whole; do not split, chew, or crush them.